Jaybee020/My-Blogs/content/posts/randnum-server/index.md

     from: playerAddr,
     to: appAddr,
     amount: ticketFee,
-    note: enc.encode("enter_game"),//txn note as specified by the contract });
+    note: enc.encode("enter_game"), //txn note as specified by the contract });
   const abi = new ABIMethod({
     name: "enter_game",